 In 2018, Fury reapplied for his boxing licence through the British Boxing Board of Control.
 It was all beginning to come together.

 The return fight: Sefer Sefari.
-A career cruiserweight with a record of 23-1-0.
+A cruiserweight with a career record of 23-1-0.
 21 of those 23 fights ended with a KO.
 In other words, a contender not to be trifled with.
 Fury shed over 110 pounds (50kg) for this one.

 The fight started slow.
 Fury danced around a bit, regaining his rhythm after being warned by the referee twice.
 He soon hit his pace – as well as Sefari left, right, and centre.
-Sefari would later retire in round four after copping too much punishment from the Gypsy King.
+Sefari would later retire in Round 4 after copping far too much punishment from The Gypsy King.
 The ball had started rolling once again.

 Next up was Francesco Pianeta who held a record of 35–4–1.
 Like Sefari, he had 21 KOs under his belt.
 Only this time around, Fury was kept on his toes a little more.
 The two would go the distance in ten whole rounds before Fury earned the points decision.

 After years of putting in the hard yards, Fury finally got the chance to go head-to-head with Wilder.
 The opportunity he had been waiting for.
 Against the very man that had reignited the flames within him.
 As we now know, it would controversially end in a draw despite many believing Fury had it locked down.
 But no matter.
 The Gypsy King had secured a different kind of victory that fateful day.
 One that would echo two years on, decorated by additional wins against undefeated talents in Tom Schwarz (then 24-0-0) and Otto Wallin (then 20-0-0), before extinguishing any lingering doubts at MGM Grand Garden Arena on February 22nd of 2020.